mperezfuster/gpdb/gpdb-doc/markdown/ref_guide/modules/pg_cron.html.md

        42
 ```

-Optionally, you may update the database column for the job that you just created so that it runs in another database within your Greenplum database instance.
+Optionally, you may update the database column for the job that you just created so that it runs in another database within your Greenplum cluster.
 Run the following command as a user with the superuser role:

 ```
 UPDATE cron.job SET database = 'database1' WHERE jobid = 106;
 SELECT cron.reload_job();
 ```

-You may use `pg_cron` to schedule jobs in multiple databases with the `cron.schedule_in_database()` user-defined function (UDF):
+You may use the UDF `cron.schedule_in_database()` to schedule jobs in multiple databases.
+Below are the function arguments:

 ```
 cron.schedule_in_database(job_name text,